openbiox/UCSCXenaShiny/README.md

 ## :hammer_and_wrench: Troubleshooting

-- `ERROR: dependencies ‘gmp’, ‘Rmpfr’ are not available for package ‘PMCMRplus’`
+- `ERROR: dependencies ‘gmp’, ‘Rmpfr’ are not available for package ‘PMCMRplus’` or `ERROR: dependency ‘pairwiseComparisons’ is not available for package ‘ggstatsplot’` on Linux when installing `ggstatsplot` package.

 It seems that your operating system lacks `gmp` and `Rmpfr` development libraries.

-You can install these dependencies on Ubuntu:
+If you use Ubuntu, you can install these dependencies:

 ```
 sudo apt-get install libgmp3-dev
 sudo apt-get install libmpfr-dev
 ```

-- `ERROR: dependency ‘pairwiseComparisons’ is not available for package ‘ggstatsplot’`

-`ggstatsplot` and the previous series of errors can be solved automatically by the above method

 ## :writing_hand: Author